bettiolo/apitry/README.md

 ### Setting up the development enviornment

 First of all you need to fork the main repository, then:

 ```bash
 git clone https://github.com/{YOUR_USERNAME}/oauth-console.git
 cd src
 npm install
 npm test
 ```

 All the tests should be green and you can start hacking.

-When you are finished, please run the tests on the disposable Integration environment.
+When you are happy with your changes, please run the tests on the disposable Integration environment.

 ## How to run tests against the disposable Integration environment?